An IEW Structure and Style for Students Review – From Doubt to Confidence (VI)

 What I believe truly sets this curriculum apart is its comprehensive approach to writing.
 While other programs may fall short in certain areas, Structure and Style for Students covers all the bases.

-It was like watching a caterpillar transform into a butterfly!
-Sure, it took some time, but we kept at it, and now we’re starting to see the results.
+Sure, it took some time (considering how reluctant Marc was when we started), but we kept at it, and now we’re starting to see the results.

-And let me tell you, the results were amazing for us.
-My child’s writing went from struggling to put a paragraph together (and actually crying at every written assignment) to independently crafting five-paragraph compositions that I actually enjoy reading.
-I couldn’t believe my eyes!
+Marc’s writing went from struggling to put a paragraph together (and actually crying at every written assignment) to independently crafting five-paragraph compositions that I actually enjoy reading.
+It’s been amazing seeing this transformation!

 But it’s not just me singing praises.
 Parents from all over are raving about how Structure and Style for Students has changed the writing game for their kids.
 They’re acing college assignments, impressing teachers, and even landing dream jobs—all because of the solid foundation this curriculum provides.

-When I think about the magic that happens when I see Marc’s writing soar and the countless success stories I’ve heard, it’s clear that Structure and Style for Students is in a league of its own.
+When I think about our example and the countless success stories I’ve heard, it’s clear that Structure and Style for Students is in a league of its own.

 Uncovering the truth: potential drawbacks and solutions of using IEW